AlexFloresGreer/hang_in_there/README.md

 Hang In There
 -----------------

-_Hang in There_ is a full-stack application of the traditional hangman game.
+_Hang in There_ is a full-stack application of the traditional hangman game

 Installation